Monday, March 23, 2020

 But no, I'll hold it for him because that's what's "supposed to" be done.

-What happens when he finally reaches the door?
+And what happens when he finally reaches the door?
 He turns left.
 No acknowledgement.
 No appreciation.
-And no result from my unnecessary struggle.
+No result from my unnecessary struggle.
 This time was truly wasted.

 What’s the solution?
 Is there proper etiquette for this common situation?

-Normally, I’d say flinging the door open and walking in like The King without further touching said door would be the answer.
+Normally, I’d say flinging the door open and walking in like royalty without further touching said door would be the answer.
 This way you were never holding the door, even for yourself.
-If you don’t look back, how could you know someone was there?
+And if you don’t look back, how could you know someone was there?

 But of course you know when someone is there.